vilterp/elm-todos-tutorial/README.md

 Multiple stages of a todo list, for learning Elm.
 In `master` the juicy bits have been deleted to be filled in during a workshop; check the `solved` branch for working versions.

-[Intro Slides](https://docs.google.com/presentation/d/1rmTOhnV3bXqj9Oonwp7ry_YuP-MhLKYpm0TZ-t4rr6k/edit?usp=sharing) (add some context on Elm)
+[Intro Slides](https://docs.google.com/presentation/d/1rmTOhnV3bXqj9Oonwp7ry_YuP-MhLKYpm0TZ-t4rr6k/edit?usp=sharing) from a talk in which I led this workshop (add some context on Elm)

 ## Prereqs